ustream/api-docs/_posts/android/0.7.0/README.md

 }
 ```

-Remember to define a string constant `USTREAM_PLAYER_SDK_KEY` with your actual **Ustream Player SDK key**.
+Remember to define a string constant `USTREAM_PLAYER_SDK_KEY` with your actual **IBM Video Streaming Player SDK key**.

-Ustream Player SDK version 0.5.0 introduced changes in the user facing interface, see the [CHANGELOG.md] for details.
+IBM Video Streaming Player SDK version 0.5.0 introduced changes in the user facing interface, see the [CHANGELOG.md] for details.

 #### Setting your listeners